 - A perfect balance of cushioning, bounce and support

-We tested the medium firmness Lux mattress, described by Brook + Wilde as the ‘happy medium’ because it should suit most sleepers.
+The medium firmness Lux mattress is described by Brook + Wilde as the ‘happy medium’ because it should suit most sleepers.
 Our main testers found The Lux to be extremely comfortable in a variety of sleeping positions.
 In particular, during the review period we felt the medium firmness was ideally suited to side, back and combination sleepers.
 It provided gentle cushioning to support and contour the body, combined with bounce from the springs to prevent us from feeling engulfed by the mattress.

 - Minimal motion transfer (good for couples)